Get Started Free

 Good Tape AI transcribe audio tool for journalists

 Pricing (2026): Free tier available.
-Paid plans for higher volume - contact Good Tape for details (Good Tape).
+Paid plans for higher volume (pricing.

 Pros